dortania/OpenCore-Install-Guide/extras/gpu-patches.md

 * Supported version: 0.5.7

-This little section is for those who need more than what is provided by simple framebuffer patching and WhateverGreen's autopatches:
+This little section is for those who need more than what is provided by simple framebuffer patching and WhateverGreen's auto-patches:

 * [Applying a fakeID for unsupported GPUs](https://acpi.dortania.ml/Universal/spoof.html)
 * [iGPU BusID patching for 300 series motherboards](#iGPU-BusID-Patching)